 A voucher allows parents to use public funds to pay for some or all of their child’s private school tuition.
 Vouchers are created and distributed by state governments, in most cases.

-The first voucher program, created in 1991 in Milwaukee, WS, was designed to give low-income families more high-quality school options.
+The first voucher program, created in 1991 in Milwaukee, WI, was designed to give low-income families more high-quality school options.
 Roughly 300 students were served in the first year.
 Today, 12 states and the District of Colombia have voucher systems serving more than just low-income families.
 They are Arizona, Colorado, D.C., Florida, Georgia, Indiana, Louisiana, Maine, Ohio, Oklahoma, Utah, Vermont, and Wisconsin.
 A number of those and other states have tax credit programs that partially subsidize private schooling.

 Voucher programs are politically contentious.
 They often face harsh scrutiny from critics who say they blur the lines between church and state or destroy public education because they drain much-needed resources from public schools and lack the oversight that exists in public institutions.
 Advocates contend that these programs provide families, especially those who cannot afford private school tuition, with alternatives when a school or school system fails.
 They also argue that parents should not have to pay for schooling twice (in both taxes and tuition).
 As well, vouchers are promoted as a way to improve public education by introducing competition.